maidsafe/rfcs/implemented/0002-name-service/0002-name-service.md

 # Detailed design

-This is a simple use case for `Unified Structured Data` (see RFC XXXX).
+This is a simple use case for `Unified Structured Data` (see RFC 0000).
 In this case we require to set three items

 1. The `type_tag` shall be type `4`